SEDGE: Structural Extrapolated Data Generation: SEDGE: Structural Extrapolated Data Generation

-\end{proofsketch} The proof is constructive and provides a way to recover the distribution $p(\mathbf{X}\,|\, Z_1 = 1, Z_2 = 1)$ under \cref{assumption:conservative_distribution_toy}.
-We call \cref{eq:sketch_proof4_c1} a \emph{conservative solution} since it does not enforce assumptions on the distribution of the (potential) data that were not in the given dataset.
-The calculation of $p(X_2)$ involves $p(X_2 \,|\, S= 0)$, which is unknown as $S=0$ corresponds to (potential) data that were not included in the given dataset.
-Fortunately, it can be ignored by assuming that such data are actually rare in conservative solutions.
+The proof, provided in Appendix \ref{app:proof_proposition_recover_conservative_distribution_toy}, is constructive and provides a way to find the distribution $p(\mathbf{X}\,|\, Z_1 = 1, Z_2 = 1)$ under Assumption \ref{assumption:conservative_distribution_toy}.
+We call this solution a \emph{conservative solution} since it does not enforce assumptions on the distribution of the (potential) data that were not in the given dataset.
+For instance, the calculation of $p(X_2)$ involves $p(X_2 \,|\, S= 0)$, which is unknown as $S=0$ corresponds to (potential) data that were not included in the given dataset.
+Fortunately, it can be ignored by assuming that such data are actually rare in conservative solutions, i.e., $P(S=0)\approx 0$.